326th Infantry Regiment: World War I

-Under the command of Colonel John Campbell McArthur, a Regular Army officer, the 326th Infantry Regiment was officially activated as one of the four regiments of the 82nd Infantry Division on August 29, 1917, nearly five months after the American entry into World War I, at Camp Gordon, near Atlanta, Georgia.
+Under the command of Colonel John Campbell McArthur, a Regular Army officer, the 326th Infantry Regiment was officially activated as one of the four regiments of the 82nd Infantry Division on 29 August 1917, nearly five months after the American entry into World War I, at Camp Gordon, near Atlanta, Georgia.
 The other regiments of the 82nd Division were the 325th, 327th and 328th Infantry Regiments, together with supporting units.
 Being part of a National Army division, the 326th was composed of large numbers of conscripts (or "draftees") who had been called up for military service, most of whom had no previous military experience whatsoever.
 However, the only personnel actually assigned to the regiment were a small cadre of Regular Army soldiers charged with the task of preparing for the thousands of young draftees who would soon be flooding the camp.

 The 326th, and its sister unit, the 325th Infantry, both of which were part of the 164th Infantry Brigade, were members of the 82nd Division that was, initially, composed of officers and enlisted men from what most would consider the "Deep South".
 However, this changed a few weeks into the training program.
 The War Department issued orders instructing the 82nd Division to send all of its soldiers, minus a 783-man training cadre, to other camps to create new units.
 Leaders watched as their soldiers departed, to be replaced by draftees from all regions of the United States.
 It was noted by the division commander, Major General Eben Swift, that the 82nd Division was now made up of soldiers from every state in the union.
 It is from this fact that the 82nd Division received its nickname of "The All American Division" and is represented by the "Double A" patch worn on members of the 82nd Airborne Division today.
 The 82nd Division soon began training hard for eventual deployment overseas.

 In April 1918, the regiment received orders to move to Camp Upton, New York in preparation for embarkation to France.
 Their short stay at Camp Upton reflected a growing crisis for the Allied forces on the Western Front.
-The German Army's Spring Offensive, launched on March 21, 1918, was a desperate attempt to win the war then and there, before the strength of the American Expeditionary Force (AEF) on the Western Front, then consisting of only a few divisions, became overwhelming.
-The Germans had made gains of over 45 miles in France.
+The German Army's Spring Offensive, launched on 21 March 1918, was a desperate attempt to win the war then and there, before the strength of the American Expeditionary Force (AEF) on the Western Front, then consisting of only a few divisions, became overwhelming.
+The Germans had made gains of over 45 mi in France.
 Other attacks along the Somme, Lys, and Aisne Rivers had stretched the British and French Armies, both, after nearby four years of war, critically short of manpower, to their absolute limits.

-Upon their arrival at the French port of Le Havre, on May 17, 1918 the regiment began sending small detachments into the lines to accustom the men to the brutal realities of trench warfare.
-On June 9, 1918, Captain Jewett Williams of the 326th Infantry was killed in action.
+Upon their arrival at the French port of Le Havre, on 17 May 1918 the regiment began sending small detachments into the lines to accustom the men to the brutal realities of trench warfare.
+On 9 June 1918, Captain Jewett Williams of the 326th Infantry was killed in action.
 He was the regiment's first casualty of World War I.